Punvireakroth/Web-Development-Progress/Deploying_Websites/README.md

 - combine simple command to handle difficult tasks.
   In command line we refer to folder as directories File and directories in your computer are organized into a filesystem

+#### Filesystem

+A filesystem organize files and directories into a tree stucture

+1. The first directory in filesystem is `root directory`
+2. Each Parent directory can contain one or more files or directories

+#### ls

+First thing you see in the terminal is $ sign it is called `shell prompt`

+`$ ls` the terminal would display our current directory's file and directory

+#### pwd

+`pwd` stand for print working directory.
+It show where you are in the filesystem.
+(The directory you are currently in are called working directory)

+#### cd I